alexsemenyaka/calltracer/README.md

 ## Features

 -   **Synchronous and Asynchronous Tracing**: Decorators for both standard (`def`) and asynchronous (`async def`) functions.
+-   **Concurrency Safe**: Uses `contextvars` to safely trace concurrent tasks without mixing up call chains.
+-   **A variety of output options:**

+    -   **Traditional Text Output**: It is default, the old school never dies.
+    -   **IDE & Terminal Integration**: Optionally generates log entries that are clickable in modern IDEs (VSCode, PyCharm) and terminals (with OSC 8 support, like iTerm2), taking you directly to the source code line.
     -   **Rich Interactive Output**: Optional integration with the `rich` library to render call stacks as beautiful, dynamic trees.
--   **IDE & Terminal Integration**: Generates log entries that are clickable in modern IDEs (VSCode, PyCharm) and terminals (iTerm2 with OSC 8 support), taking you directly to the source code line.
--   **Advanced Performance Profiling**: Measure execution time with multiple system clocks.
-Differentiate between **inclusive** time (total) and **exclusive** time (function's own work, excluding children).
+    -   **Structured JSON Output**: Log trace events as JSON objects for easy parsing, filtering, and analysis by automated systems.
 -   **Conditional Tracing**: Define custom rules to activate tracing only for specific calls, preventing log spam and focusing on what matters.
 -   **Argument & Return Value Control**: Mask sensitive data (like passwords), truncate long values, and even hide arguments (like `self`) from the output.
--   **Structured JSON Output**: Log trace events as JSON objects for easy parsing, filtering, and analysis by automated systems.
+-   **Builtin Performance Profiling**: Measure execution time with multiple system clocks.
+Differentiate between **inclusive** time (total) and **exclusive** time (function's own work, excluding children).
 -   **Runtime Control**: Programmatically enable or disable any tracer instance on the fly.
--   **Concurrency Safe**: Uses `contextvars` to safely trace concurrent tasks without mixing up call chains.

 ---